-To pass the Master's programme a student must achieve an overall weighted average of at least 50.00%, with no mark in any course which counts towards the final assessment falling below 50%.
-Failure marks between 40-49% can be condoned in courses which constitute up to a maximum of 40 credits, provided that the overall weighted average is at least 50.00%, but a failure mark (i.e. below 50%) in the dissertation cannot be condoned.
+To pass the Master's course a student must achieve an overall weighted average of at least 50.00%, with no mark in any module which counts towards the final assessment falling below 50%.
+Failure marks between 40-49% can be condoned in modules which constitute up to a maximum of 40 credits, provided that the overall weighted average is at least 50.00%, but a failure mark (i.e. below 50%) in the dissertation cannot be condoned.

-The Master's degree with Merit may be awarded if a student achieves an overall weighted average of 60.00% or above, with no mark in any course which counts towards the final assessment falling below 50%.
-A Merit will not normally be awarded if a student re-sits or re-takes any course of the programme.
+The Master's degree with Merit may be awarded if a student achieves an overall weighted average of 60.00% or above.

-The Master's degree with Distinction may be awarded if a student achieves an overall weighted average of 70.00% or above, with no mark in any course which counts towards the final assessment falling below 50%.
-A Distinction will not normally be awarded if a student re-sits or re-takes any course of the programme.
+The Master's degree with Distinction may be awarded if a student achieves an overall weighted average of 70.00%.

-The Postgraduate Diploma may be awarded if a student achieves an overall weighted average of at least 50.00%, with no mark in any taught course which counts towards the final assessment falling below 50% and has either chosen not to proceed to the dissertation, or has failed the dissertation on either the first or second attempt.
-Failure marks in the region 40-49% are not usually condoned for the award of a Postgraduate Diploma, but if they are, such condoned fails would be in courses which do not constitute more than 40 credits.
+The Postgraduate Diploma may be awarded if a student achieves an overall weighted average of at least 50.00%Failure marks in the region 40-49% are not usually condoned for the award of a Postgraduate Diploma, but if they are, such condoned fails would be in modules which do not constitute more than 40 credits.